AZMAG/DemographicState/test/TESTS.md

     js/functional/ - Functional tests
     js/unit/ - Unit tests
 ```
-## Running the tests locally
+## Setup

+Install the [JRE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Selenium requires Java to run WebDriver tests.

+Chrome will needs to be at version 78 or higher.

-To get started, run the following command in the root directory:
+Run the following command in the root directory.

 ```
 npm install
 ```

 This will install Intern and some supporting libraries in `node_modules`.

+## Running the tests locally

-Once complete, intern tests may be tested with a `grunt` script issued
+Once installed, intern tests may be tested with a `grunt` script issued
 from the root of the repository.
 To run the unit and functional test suites in headless chrome, run the
 following command:

 ```
 grunt test
 ```